-That the Subcommittee:
+That the Committee recommends that Council:

 - 1. Receives the report.

 - 2. Notes the content of the report.

-- 3. Recommends that the Council formally receives the objections/appeals sent to Greater Wellington on the Council's final representation proposal.
+- 3. Receives and notes the content of objections/appeals on the Council's final representation proposal that have been sent to Greater Wellington and forwarded to the Local Government Commission.